spdx/spdx-spec/chapters/4-file-information.md

 If the Concluded License is not the same as the License Information in File, a written explanation should be provided in the Comments on License field [(section 4.7)](#4.7).
 With respect to `NOASSERTION`, a written explanation in the Comments on License field [(section 4.7)](#4.7) is preferred.

-**4.5.2** Intent: Here, the intent is for the SPDX file creator to analyze the License Information in file [(section 4.6)](#4.6) and other objective information, e.g., “COPYING FILE,” along with the results from any scanning tools, to arrive at a reasonably objective conclusion as to what license governs the file.
+**4.5.2** Intent: Here, the intent is for the SPDX file creator to analyze the License Information in File [(section 4.6)](#4.6) and other objective information, e.g., “COPYING FILE,” along with the results from any scanning tools, to arrive at a reasonably objective conclusion as to what license governs the file.

 **4.5.3** Cardinality: Mandatory, one.